Diaspore (botany): Role in dispersal

 Tumbleweeds are dispersed by wind, sometimes over very long distances.
 These occur in a variety of weedy and ruderal species native to steppes and deserts.
 Grasses have various units of dispersal: rarely the caryopsis alone, often a diaspore.
 Disarticulation occurs below, between, or above the glumes and at all nodes.
 Although in some species the diaspore is a foxtail, in a few (the "tumble grasses") it is like a tumbleweed.

+Some invertebrates develop inside diaspores and are dispersed as phytochores.